alecperkins/shiny/README.md

 The generator makes some assumptions about the structure of the docs.
 If the styleguide output seems weird, the code probably is, too.
 The code itself SHOULD also have inline comments as appropriate.
 These will be passed through and included in the styleguide.

+### Syntax

+The Sass syntax (“indented style”) is preferred, and the styles SHOULD be written.
+Seriously, who wants to write `@include mixin` all the time? `+mixin` is so much cleaner.

+### Configuration

+global/

+#### Type

+#### Color

+#### Icons

+### Organization

+global/
+    _typography.sass
+    _color

+Structural styles go into the `_Module.sass` file. *Look-And-Feel* (*LAF*) SHOULD go into a file named `_LAF.sass`. (“LAF” versus “theme” since words like “theme” can have other meanings in this context, like user-specific styles.
+LAF is more unique.)

+Module/_Module.sass
+Module/_LAF.sass

+ModuleSet/_Module.sass
+ModuleSet/_RelatedModule.sass
+ModuleSet/_LAF.sass
+_Views.sass
+or
+_Views/
+    _View1.sass
+    _View2.sass
+_LAF.sass
+screen.sass - pulls it all together

+#### `screen.sass`

 ## On the naming

 The names “module” and “component” are chosen over “block” and “element”, since those have other meanings in this context (display: block, content block, HTML element).
 “Module” and “component” also correlate with the same JavaScript concepts.
 “Variant” was chosen over “modifier” since that’s a little too close to “module”.

 Why CamelCase?
 It helps to differentiate, and establish that this thing is a *thing*.
 Also, it stands out in normal text without additional formatting, making the modules and components easier to write about—important for documentation.
 An added bonus, the modules can easily correspond to related JavaScript/CoffeeScript class names.
 There is not a distinction between module and component names, aside from the [Smurf prefixing](http://www.codinghorror.com/blog/2012/07/new-programming-jargon.html), because the differences are potentially fuzzy.
 Having all “things” be named in that style keeps it simpler.

 ## Example